ironcore-dev/ironcore/docs/development/contribution.md

 ## Contributing Code

-You are welcome to contribute code to the Gardener on Metal project in order to fix a bug or to implement a new feature.
+You are welcome to contribute code to the IronCore project in order to fix a bug or to implement a new feature.

 The following rules govern code contributions: